brunonova/collision/README.md

 [![GPLv3 license](http://img.shields.io/badge/license-GPLv3-brightgreen.svg)][gpl3]

+**A newer version was released.
+Please see https://github.com/brunonova/collision2.**

 In this game you control a green ball.
 Using your mouse or keyboard, you have to avoid hitting the ever increasing number of red balls that are moving around in the game window.
 The moment you touch one of them, the game is over.